 The low sulfur waste consists of nonmineralized materials from the pit excavation.
 These include till, sandstone, saprolite and waste rock.
 The saprolite and waste rock would be sorted such that only waste with less than 1% sulfur would be placed in the low sulfur waste stockpile.
 The low overall sulfur content of the waste would prevent low pH (acidic) conditions from developing which would limit the production of dissolved metals and sulfate.
 The resultant nonacid condition also limits the solubility of most metals of environmental significance.
-The net result is that significant production and transport of leachable materials of environmental concern from the low sulfur stockpile is not expected.
+The net result is that significant production and transport of leachable materials of environmental concern from the low sulfur stockpile are not expected.
 The exposure of fresh mineral surfaces and oxidation of the small amount of sulfide minerals present will probably produce a leachate with greater concentrations of constituents than the natural groundwater.
 However, precipitation, neutralization and sorption of the dissolved materials as the leachate travels through the underlying till soils will reduce metals to near background levels.

 Slightly increased levels of total dissolved solids, hardness, sulfate, iron, and manganese might be expected as the leachate enters the groundwater under the unlined low sulfur waste area.
-Monitoring devices under the waste could be provided to ensure expected conditions are maintained.
-Excess acid production could be controlled by addition of lime in the event that localized pockets of high sulfide wastes were inadvertently placed in the pile.
+The collection basin lysimeter under the northeastern part of the stockpile would aid in determining the quantity and nature of any leachate being generated.
 In the event that contaminants from the low sulfur waste facilities occurred in concentrations greater than anticipated the environmental consequences would be limited by the groundwater flow paths under the site.
 Contaminant movements into the groundwater during mine operation will flow primarily into the adjacent mine pit.
 This water would be treated prior to discharge to the Flambeau River.
 After mine closure, the discharge of contaminants at even the worst possible concentrations and quantities would not likely be measurable in the Flambeau River due to the dilution of any contaminated groundwater by the large river flow.